 When you are caring for your motorcycle, a little do-it-yourself elbow grease can save you a bunch of money and help keep you safe but also empower you, especially if you own a machine like mine (check the post image!).
 Many of my friends who own motorcycles have said that they like knowing they are the caretaker of their own machines.
-They gain a sense of confidence knowing that keep their motorcycle in good shape.
+They gain a sense of confidence knowing that their motorcycle is in good shape.
 It can also help to avoid accidents on the road (but check out this link just in case you are involved in an accident).
 Because of the benefits involved in regular maintenace, I am going to give you 3 motorcycle tips you can do yourself.

 To keep your engine running properly, you will need to change the oil after several thousand miles, double-check the owner’s manual if you are not sure how often you should change it.
 To begin, you will want to ride the bike a little first to warm it.
 This will make the oil less viscous.

 With the engine off and the bike standing upright, remove the drain plug as well as the oil fill plug, letting the oil runoff into a drain pan.
 (You may need to remove some fairing to reach the drain plug, your mileage may vary.)
 Also, take out the oil filter.
 Be careful, this can get messy!
 Try covering the engine and/or exhaust section with aluminium foil to protect against drippage.)
 Once the oil is drained, install a new oil filter, put back any bits and bobs you might have previously removed, and refill using a funnel to avoid spillage.
 Replace the oil fill cap and recycle the used oil at a bike shop or municipal facility.